digitalocean/terraform-provider-digitalocean/website/docs/r/container_registry.html.markdown

 # digitalocean\_container_registry

--> **Note**: DigitalOcean Container Registry is currently in private beta.
-This feature will become available to the general public soon.

 Provides a DigitalOcean Container Registry resource.
 A Container Registry is a secure, private location to store your containers for rapid deployment.